phrase/openapi/intro.md

-Phrase is a translation management platform for software projects.
+Phrase Strings is a translation management platform for software projects.
 You can collaborate on language file translation with your team or order translations through our platform.
-The API allows you to import locale files, download locale files, tag keys or interact in other ways with the localization data stored in Phrase for your account.
+The API allows you to import locale files, download locale files, tag keys or interact in other ways with the localization data stored in Phrase Strings for your account.

 ## API Endpoints